 - 1. Where mileage penalties are to be assessed, entrants should adjust the estimate of the official mileage to take care of any odometer error between the Rallyemaster's odometer and the entrant's odometer reading at the end of the odometer leg.
 In other words, the entrant adjusts his mileage by the percentage of error in the odometer leg.
 In TSD Rallies, the Rallyemaster never adjusts the entrant's mileage.
-The way to calculate mileage is to take the number of miles on the entrant's odometer, less any off course excursions, and multiply it by the mileage given on the instruction sheet for the odometer leg, and divide this total by the mileage given by the entrant's odometer for the odometer leg.
+The way to calculate mileage is to take the number of miles on the entrant's odometer, less any off course excursions, and multiply it by the mileage given on the instruction sheet for the odometer leg.
 In short Rallies, no penalty should be given for the first tenth (0.1) mile over or under the entrant's odometer.
 A short rallye is thirty or fewer miles. - 2.
 If a penalty is imposed for improper procedure at a checkpoint, this penalty MUST be made known to the entrant at the time it is imposed.
 This cannot be done unless the penalty was explained in the General Instructions. - 3.
 A ticket for a moving violation constitutes disqualification.